Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 Even better: After looking at some predictions, the real accuracy is probably much higher, since many pictures are edge cases (e.g. where the angle was only 0.1 degree too high for a correct prediction) and therefore the predictions would still make sense.

+We didn't implement a validation accuracy, since we didn't optimize on a very large amount of hyperparameters.

 The following accuracy and loss plots show that the ANN learned very well already after only 20 epochs.

 ![title](images/accuracyGraph.png)